UltraEngine/Documentation/CPP/CreateFileSystemWatcher.md

 //---------------------------------------------------------------------------------------------------
 // This example demonstrates use of a FileSystemWatcher to allow dynamic asset reloading.
-// Run the example and modify the texture file in a paint program to see your changes appear as the program is running.
+// Run the example and modify the image file in a paint program to see your changes appear as the program is running.
 //---------------------------------------------------------------------------------------------------

 int main(int argc, const char* argv[])